 Electricity comparison helps you keep your electricity contract always at the lowest possible price.
 The market price of electricity fluctuates daily, which is why electricity companies change the terms and prices of their electricity contracts at a rapid pace.
 In addition, electricity companies compete fiercely for customers with limited with their electricity offers.
 By comparing electricity contracts regularly, you can make sure that you don't accidentally overpay for your own electricity contract.

-Electricity price comparison can save up to hundreds of euros a year
+Comparing electricity contracts can save up to hundreds of euros a year

 You can compare the cheapest electricity contracts currently available in just a few minutes using our comparison table on our website.
 To compare electricity, all you need is information on your electricity consumption, which you can find either on your electricity bill or in your current electricity company's app.
 You can also choose the type of electricity generation and the type of electricity contract you want to compare.